- Executive Leadership Workshop

-Developed by industry experts and practitioners using adult learning methodology, Integrated Safety Management for Line Supervisors helps managers: is a safety workshop that equips frontline managers with the tools, mindset, and skills to develop, implement, and oversee their organization’s safety systems.
+Developed by industry experts and practitioners using adult learning methodology, Integrated Safety Management for Line Supervisors is a safety workshop that equips frontline managers with the tools, mindset, and skills to develop, implement, and oversee their organization’s safety systems.
 It covers topics from conducting safety observations and incident analyses to integrating safety into work processes, pursuing corrective actions, and creating a positive, encouraging safety climate.

 Developed by industry experts and practitioners using adult learning methodology, Integrated Safety Management for Line Supervisors helps managers:

 - Integrate management and supervision systems into their and others’ work processes